 To do growth hacking REALLY well, you should look at versions of both kinds of data.
 Use Google analytics to help you with the hard stuff, and social media to get to know your customers (those, of course, are just a few suggestions).

 And, if you don’t like the way things are looking…try something new!
 That’s the beauty of growth hacking.
 There are NO real rules.
 In fact, the best growth hackers are the ones who think out of the box and try their own thing.

 Just remember, it’s important to get started with measuring your progress.
 You need a way to measure whether your new approach to doing business works (or doesn’t).

 So keep hacking away!

 I created this nifty guide (below) to help you get started measuring your online growth hacking efforts.

 (I actually created it for my podcast, which recently finished a growth hacking series, but you can get it too!).

 Want to hear more about how to measure your growth hacking?
-Listen to this episode of the Third Paddle Podcast:
+Listen to this episode of the podcast: